rocker-org/rocker-versioned2/README.md

 - Builds on Ubuntu LTS rather than Debian and system libraries are tied to the Ubuntu version.
   Images will use the most recent LTS available at the time when the corresponding R version was released.
   Thus all 4.0 images are based on Ubuntu 20.04 (`ubuntu:focal`).
-- installs a fixed version of R itself from source, rather than whatever is already packaged for Ubuntu (the `r-base` stack gets the latest R version as a binary from Debian unstable).
+- Installs a fixed version of R itself from source, rather than whatever is already packaged for Ubuntu (the `r-base` stack gets the latest R version as a binary from Debian unstable).
 - The only platforms available are `linux/amd64` and `linux/arm64`
   (arm64 images are experimental and only available for `rocker/r-ver` 4.1.0 or later).